C4denaX/IoE_ForensicEmulator/docs/guide.md

 ---

-*Explore, Test, and Secure IIoT Networks with Confidence.*
+*Explore, Test, and Secure IoE Networks with Confidence.*